? Research — Stryx Labs · The lab stryxlabs Reach us

 Cross-project federation

 Code-graph signatures hashed and shared between machines you control.
-Lets your AI answer "have we seen this pattern before?" across every project you own — without ever sending source code anywhere.
+Lets your AI answer "have we seen this pattern before?" — without ever sending source code anywhere.

 Research